felangel/bloc/README.md

 - [Counter](https://bloclibrary.dev/#/fluttercountertutorial) - an example of how to create a `CounterBloc` to implement the classic Flutter Counter app.
 - [Form Validation](https://github.com/felangel/bloc/tree/master/examples/flutter_form_validation) - an example of how to use the `bloc` and `flutter_bloc` packages to implement form validation.
 - [Bloc with Stream](https://github.com/felangel/bloc/tree/master/examples/flutter_bloc_with_stream) - an example of how to hook up a `bloc` to a `Stream` and update the UI in response to data from the `Stream`.
+- [Complex List](https://github.com/felangel/bloc/tree/master/examples/flutter_complex_list) - an example of how to manage a list of items and asynchronously delete items one at a time using `bloc` and `flutter_bloc`.
 - [Infinite List](https://bloclibrary.dev/#/flutterinfinitelisttutorial) - an example of how to use the `bloc` and `flutter_bloc` packages to implement an infinite scrolling list.
 - [Login Flow](https://bloclibrary.dev/#/flutterlogintutorial) - an example of how to use the `bloc` and `flutter_bloc` packages to implement a Login Flow.
 - [Firebase Login](https://bloclibrary.dev/#/flutterfirebaselogintutorial) - an example of how to use the `bloc` and `flutter_bloc` packages to implement login via Firebase.